Macrometacorp/docs/docs/account-management/auth/index.md

 ## Token-based Authentication

-Users can also authenticate with Macrometa GDN via `Json web tokens`.
+Users can also authenticate with Macrometa GDN via `JSON web tokens`.
 The `JWT Tokens` in GDN expire after 12 hours unless renewed.
 So it is best to use API Keys for access by your apps and APIs.

 **Code Samples:**